Fibroid Causes In Women

 Contact USA Fibroid Centers Today!

-Now that you have a better understanding of why you get fibroids, you may be wondering what to do about them.
-First of all, please know that our fibroid specialists are available to answer any additional questions you have on what causes uterine fibroids.
-Perhaps more importantly, we can help you explore all of your available treatment options.
+Now that you have a better understanding of the causes of uterine fibroids, you may wonder what to do about them.
+Our fibroid specialists are available to answer any additional questions you have.
+Instead of rushing to suggest a major procedure, such as a hysterectomy, we can help you determine if a minimally invasive treatment like Uterine Fibroid Embolization (UFE) presents a better option.

-At USA Fibroid Centers, we offer a minimally-invasive, non-surgical fibroid treatment called Uterine Fibroid Embolization (UFE).
-UFE can eliminate your symptoms and quickly get you back to normal activities.
-To learn more, simply request an appointment today.
+This non-surgical fibroid treatment can reduce or eliminate your symptoms and get you back to normal activities quickly.
+UFE is a short procedure performed in our state-of-the-art outpatient centers.
+You won’t need to stay in a hospital, undergo general anesthesia, or receive stitches.
+Plus, recovery time lasts just one to two weeks.
+To learn more, schedule an appointment online today.
 You can opt for an in-office or virtual visit.
-Whichever way you connect with us, we are confident that we can help improve your overall quality of life.
+No matter how you connect with us, we are confident that we can help improve your overall quality of life.

 There is no single known cause of uterine fibroids.
 However, there are many known risk factors.
 Women of reproductive age are the most likely to experience uterine fibroids.
 However, Black women are disproportionately affected by this condition and may need frequent checkups to help manage their symptoms.
 Other risk factors include vitamin D deficiency, hormone fluctuations, pregnancy, hormonal birth control, insulin-like growth factor, increased extracellular matrix production, and heredity.